 The total round trip hiking distance from the Tyee Lakes Trailhead off South Lake Road is about 7 ½ miles if taking the first option up and second option down.
 If using the 2nd option for ascent and descent it is about 8 miles round trip.
 One way elevation gain is about 2900’.

 From Lake Sabrina take the main trail around the east side of the lake.
 Near the south end of the lake, the trail splits.
 The trail heads east towards Lake George Camp and the Tyee Lakes.
 Take this trail as it steeply climbs to a plateau referred to as Table Mountain.
-Once near the plateau of the trail, you can see Peak 11938 to the south.
+Once near the plateau of the trail, you can see Point 11938 to the south.
 Head up to the summit of Table Mountain 11,651' and down to the same saddle described above, and follow to the summit.

 This route is about 10 miles round trip, with a one way elevation gain of about 3,050’.

 There is a shorter way up from Lake Sabrina, but with less distance on the trail, and more off-trail.
-Before the trail heads up Table Mountain at George Lake, leave the trail and head directly up the canyon to a saddle between the Thompson Ridge and Peak 11938.
+Before the trail heads up Table Mountain at George Lake, leave the trail and head directly up the canyon to a saddle between the Thompson Ridge and Point 11938.
 The saddle is at a little over 11,650'.
-From here it is an easy walk up to Peak 11938.
+From here it is an easy walk up to Point 11938.
 This route is about 8 1/2 to 9 miles depending on the route taken, with a gain of about 2900'.
 About 40% of it is off trail, compared with only about 20% off trail for the longer (but more scenic) route from Lake Sabrina.